annettedm/hangman/readme.md

  - read array of games
  - deserialize into an array of game states
  - show templates list of the saved games
- - once a game is selected, this object is deleted from the file
+ - once a game is selected an played till a computer a or human wins, this game object is deleted from the file